Discovering What's Out There with SSDP

 🤔

 As described above, SSDP uses the unreliable UDP transportation protocol (because UDP supports multicasting).
-UDP is unreliable because there is no acknowledgement if a message made it to its destination.
-This means there is no way of knowing if a service hasn't responded because the message was dropped along the way or that the service is no longer available.
+UDP is unreliable because there is no acknowledgement if a message reaches its destination.
+This means there is no way of knowing if a service hasn't responded because the message was dropped along the way, or that the service is no longer available.
 Unreliability isn't a great characteristic for a discovery service to have.
-While not foolproof, it is possible to increase the reliability of an SSDP based discovery service by sending multiple M-Search messages over the lifecycle of an SSDPSearchService instance.
-Sending multiple M-Search messages will increase the chances that at least one message makes it to each root device on the network.
+While not foolproof, it is possible to increase the reliability of an SSDP-based discovery service by sending multiple M-Search messages over the lifecycle of an SSDPSearchService instance.
+Sending multiple M-Search messages will increase the chances that at least one message reaches each root device on the network.
 For this to be possible, our SSDPSearchService instance must exist longer than the MX value before timing out:

 struct SSDPSearchSessionConfiguration {